Alfred P. Sloan Grants

 The New York-based Alfred P. Sloan Foundation, founded in 1934, makes grants in science, technology and economic performance.
 Sloan’s program in Public Understanding of Science and Technology, directed by Doron Weber, supports books, radio, ﬁlm, television, theater and new media to reach a wide, non-specialized audience.

-For more information about the Alfred P. Sloan Foundation, visit sloan.org.
+For more information about the Alfred P. Sloan Foundation, please visit www.sloan.org.